puddingmania/drone-programme-using-modules/README.md

 Disadvantage:
 1.a lot of monitor process, affecting I/O output
-2.Have Not Done The Safety Test******(when the controller is disconnected, it will remains the last value)  (no safety landing) (when I used l53l0x with mpu, the system stability dicrease, so I comment those parts)
+2.Have Not Done The Safety Test******(when the controller is disconnected, it will remains the last value)  (no safety landing) (when I used l53l0x with mpu, the system stability dicrease, so I commented those parts)
 3.Fill in the MAC and  PID value by yourself******

 How to use: